-- Asthma: The airways are persistently inflamed, and may occasionally spasm, causing wheezing and shortness of breath.
-Allergies, infections, or pollution can triggerasthma’s symptoms.
+- Asthma: Occasional spasm may occur due to persistently inflame of airways.
+Hence causing wheezing and shortness of breath.
+However allergies, infections, or pollution can trigger asthma symptoms.

-- Chronic obstructive pulmonary diseases (COPD): Lung conditions defined by an inability to exhale normally, which causes difficulty breathing.
+- Chronic obstructive pulmonary diseases (COPD): Lung conditions defined by an inability to exhale normally, therefore causes difficulty in breathing.

-- Chronic bronchitis: A form of COPD characterized by a chronic productive cough.
+- Chronic bronchitis: This is a form of COPD characterized by a chronic productive cough.

-- Emphysema: Lung damage allows air to be trapped in the lungs in this form of COPD.
-Difficulty blowing air out is its hallmark.
+- Emphysema: This causes damage of lung allowing air to be trapped in the form of COPD thereafter causes difficulty in blowing air out is its hallmark.

-- Acute bronchitis: A sudden infection of the airways, usually by a virus.
+- Acute bronchitis: This is a sudden infection of the airways, usually caused by a virus.

-- Cystic fibrosis: A genetic condition causing poor clearance of mucus from the bronchi.
-The accumulated mucus results in repeated lung infections.etc
+- Cystic fibrosis: This a genetic condition causing poor clearance of mucus from the bronchi.
+However the accumulated mucus results in repeated lung infections.etc

-Therefore once a physiotherapist gets to know the diagnosis and treatment is done in terms of giving the patient bronchodilators, decongestants, corticosteroids, pulmonary surfactant etc. Done by respiratory specialist, the physiotherapist now can start there management, remember the role of a physiotherapist is to work on the musculoskeletal system that is muscles,bones,soft tissue and nerves either by strengthening through exercises ,activation of muscles that are weak therefore the goal of a physiotherapist in chest is the same strengthening respiratory muscles, chest expansion to help in easing breathing without straining is to help patients breathe more freely and to get more oxygen into the body.
+- When a physiotherapist gets to know the diagnosis and treatment.
+It is done in terms of giving the patient bronchodilators, decongestants, corticosteroids and pulmonary surfactant.
+Usually done by respiratory specialist, then the physiotherapist now can start there management.
+Also remember the role of a physiotherapist is to work on the musculoskeletal system.
+For example muscles,bones,soft tissue and nerves, done either by strengthening through exercises ,activation of muscles that are weak.
+However the goal of a physiotherapist in chest is the same.
+They work on strengthening respiratory muscles and chest expansion is to help in easing breathing without straining.
+Therefore helping the patients to breathe with more ease and to get more oxygen into the body.

-Postural drainage the technique involves placing the patient in a position which allows gravity to assist in draining mucus from the periphery of the lungs to the central upper airway as shown in Fig 1&2
+- Postural drainage.
+The technique involves placing the patient in a position which allows gravity to assist in draining mucus from the periphery of the lungs to the central upper airway.
+Shown in Fig 1&2

-Postural drainage is an airway clearance technique that helps people with COPD clear mucus from their lungs.
-The goal of postural drainage is to help drain mucus from each of these lobes into the larger airways so it can be coughed up more readily.
+Is an airway clearance technique that helps people with COPD clear mucus from their lungs.
+However the goal of postural drainage is to help drain mucus from each of these lobes into the larger airways, so as it can be coughed up more readily.

-Vibration is a technique that gently shakes the mucus so it can move into the larger airways from smaller airways and it is coughed up from the lungs.
+This is a technique that gently shakes the mucus.
+Therefore can move into the larger airways from smaller airways and lungs cough it up.

-Huffing also known as huff coughing, is a technique that helps move mucus from the lungs.
-It should be done in combination with another ACT.
+This is also known as huff coughing.
+It is a technique that helps move mucus from the lungs.
+Huffing should be done in combination with another ACT.
 Exhale forcefully, but slowly, in a continuous exhalation to move mucus from the smaller to the larger airways.

 Note: In all this techniques you have to consider who is able to do this and who is not that from children, middle age to geriatrics (old people)